 - Moderate drinkers are less likely to suffer heart attacks.
-One researcher reviewed the accumulated studies on moderate drinking and heart attacks.
+A researcher reviewed the studies on moderate drinking and heart attacks.
 He found that having one or two drinks a day was highly beneficial.
 It greatly reduces “the chances of suffering cardiac death.”
 In fact, he concluded that “We don’t have any drugs that are as good as alcohol.”

 Impact of Temperance Tradition

-Despite the evidence, a great many Americans still don’t understand the health benefits of moderate drinking.
+Despite the evidence, a great many people still don’t understand the health benefits of moderate drinking.
 In fact, one poll by ABC News found that more than half of the public doesn’t see the connection.
 And more than a third think that moderate drinking is actually bad for a person’s health.

 There are three keys to the successful use of alcohol in these groups.

 - Viewing alcohol as a neutral substance.
 It’s neither good nor bad.
 What’s important is how it’s used.

 - Providing two acceptable options for alcohol use.
 One is abstinence.
 The other is moderation.
 But successful societies never permit abuse.

 - Learning about drinking from an early age at home.

 In short, to enjoy the health benefits of moderate drinking, we don’t have to reinvent the wheel.
 All we have to do is open our eyes to see what works.
 And then to have the courage to reject what doesn’t work.